 Why choose to run for charity?

-If you have made the decision that you are going to run then why not go the metaphorical extra mile and raise some funds for charity as you go.
+If you have made the decision that you are going to run then why not go the metaphorical extra mile (or km for that matter) and raise some funds for charity as you go.
 While you may enjoy the running challenge itself, there is also a wonderful sense of achievement to be had for fundraising too.

 The past few years have seen a huge increase in charity runners and some charities rely on this fundraising to produce a sizeable proportion of their income.
 Whether you opt to secure your running place directly through the charity or you secure your own place and then choose to use it to run on behalf of your chosen charity, it all adds up to much needed funds.